oceanicsdotio/oceanics.io/content/blog/acceleration/index.md

 ---

 Python is a dynamically typed, interpreted scripting language.
 Out of the box, this can be slower, but that is easy to overcome.
 You can do more with less code, programming in high level languages is faster.

-Since the installation of the interpretor handles machineand operating system dependencies and quirks, you can write code once that will run anywhere.
+Since the installation of the interpreter handles machine and operating system dependencies and quirks, you can write code once that will run anywhere.

 The computational bits can also be refactored into lower level languages like Fortran and C.

 ## Just-in-time compilation

 Numba does just-in-time (JIT) compiling on Python code to make it as fast as native C in many cases.
 This approach is good for pieces of code that run repetitively.

 ## Parallel computing

 There a several ways to accelerate code.
 This accomplished through parallelization in shared or distributed memory setting.
 Graphical processing units (GPUs) can accelerate jobs further.
 At the application layer, methods are encapsulated so that they can be executed as a batch of jobs across the processors on one or more machines

 ### Message passing

 Python uses processor parallelism instead of thread parallelism.
 When processes need to communicate, they use Message Passing Interface (MPI).

 Use the common C Pi example to see if MPI is installed:

 ```bash